 Afterwards we still needed to climb for 45 minutes before reached the top.

 Because the 20 kilometers took way longer than expected we hadn't eaten in a while.
 During the descent of the Salettes we encountered a viewpoint where we took a break.
 It was nice, as you can see in the photo.

 A nice viewpoint along the descent of col de Salettes

 It was pretty windy.
-During lunch one plastic bag blew away three times, Bram's hat twice, and other bag also twice.
+During lunch one plastic bag blew away three times, Bram's hat twice, and another bag also twice.
 The worst thing was that Bram's salami even blew off his bread.
-We wanted to throw a few in the air to see how far they would get, but we had already eaten all of them.
-Just when we were finished the wind picked up again, now Bram's bike blew over and our peppermints away.
+We wanted to throw a few in the air to see how far they would get, but we had already eaten them.
+Just when we were finished the wind picked up again; now Bram's bike blew over and our peppermints away.

 Bram's bike blew over

 We held a peppermint fight and discovered that you needed to water the plants downwind in such a heavy wind.
 There was another small climb, col de Serrieres.
 Afterward there was a long descent over a nice road.
 We took a campsite in the next village.